TriTriples/Photorafy/readme.txt

     o Similar, but flips the image horizontally to the right side. o Same fading, ripple, and color adjustments are applied.

-20. Skew Transform
+19. Skew Transform
-21. Custom Frame
+20. Custom Frame
+21. Resize

 ================================================================================
                        PROJECT STRUCTURE